Sunday, January 4, 2026

 Anyway, let me sum up the last year and a half.
 After that 10 mile run in April of 2022, I caught some sort of non-COVID thing that made me cough a lot for a few weeks (my money is on human metapneumovirus (read why below)), and THEN I caught COVID just before a vacation.
 I'm still and increasingly more bitter about this.
 At least I found out before I spread it to the other participants of the race I was going to run.

 Unfortunately, I caught it early enough that I was out of quarantine early enough to not extend my vacation.
 Even more unfortunately, I then had a particularly grueling month with persistent nausea.
 Fortunately, also anosmia.
-Meanwhile, it turns out that the test I was then ordering multiple times a day costs a couple of thousand bucks--it changed practically nothing in terms of patient care, but at least it identified an apparent human metapneumovirus surge.
+Meanwhile, it turns out that the test I was then ordering multiple times a day costs a couple of thousand bucks--it changed practically nothing in terms of management, but at least it identified an apparent human metapneumovirus surge.
 What is this virus?
 Who knows?
-Maybe I'm the only one who cares because I got fingers to point--maybe I would've fought off COVID without a preceding nasty cough that necessitated sleeping propped up for three weeks.
-While I'm at it, let me jab my index finger at hospital visitors hurriedly pulling their masks up when I walked into the room.
-It was so common even during COVID surges.
-Like, huh?
-You think all of your respiratory droplets instantly retreat back under the mask somehow?
-Long story, but this is probably how a certain elderly patient and I caught COVID.
-This was soon after I'd downgraded to a simple mask in non-COVID rooms, bless my innocent heart.
+Maybe I'm the only one who cares because I got fingers to point--maybe I would've fought off COVID without a preceding nasty cough that necessitated sleeping propped up for three weeks and then I could've run that race and actually enjoyed my vacation.
+While I'm at it, let me ***REDACTED, it wasn't just kinda salty!!!
+I was quite angry***

-Because, to sum up my life after COVID...I've learned a ton and made some really good friends and my family is doing great too, and I've gotten faster at documentation by disdaining 90% of articles, possessives and proper grammar in general*, and I'm kinda tired and really want those 5 days off before those are phased out too.
+Because, to sum up my life after COVID...I've learned a ton and made some really good friends and my family is doing great too, and I'm kinda tired and really want those 5 days off before those are phased out too.
 In the meantime, I'll stay hopeful and I'll keep trying to run.

 Friday, April 1, 2022